triviality-js/triviality/README.md

 ```

 As you can see a feature class has functions.
 The function name is the service name.
-The function is the service factory implementation.
-Before we can call the service from the container
+The function implementation is the service definition.
+Before we can use the service from the service container
 we need to build it: